ServiceStackApps/typescript-redux/README.md

     { counter: 0 });
 ```

-Since our Counter only has 1 action our reducer implementation is trivial - returns a new JavaScript
+Since our Counter only has 1 action our reducer implementation becomes trivial - returning a new object with
-object with an updated Counter.
+an updated Counter.

-Another thing to know about Redux is that it's completely independent from React so unlike the built-in
+Another thing to know about Redux is that it's completely independent from React which unlike the built-in
-`setState()` React doesn't know when the state in your Redux store has changed which it needs in order to
+`setState()` React doesn't know when the state in your Redux store has changed - needed in order to
 know when to re-render your Component.
 For this we need to register a listener so we can force the Component
 to re-render itself when the store's state changes: